-First, start off with the pizza dough.
+First, make the pizza dough.
 Use our Quick, No Rise Time Pizza Dough Recipe so you can make these right away.
-I’ve literally never found a better pizza dough recipe.
-It’s so soft and bakes up beautifully.
+I've literally never found a better pizza dough recipe.
+It's so soft and bakes up beautifully.

 Now we need to whip up the cream sauce!
 Start by making a roux by melting the butter and then adding in the flour.
 Whisk those together in the skillet for about 2 minutes.